KosinskiLab/mosaic/docs/tutorial/workflows/iav.rst

 1. Switch to the **Segmentation** tab
 2. Use the **Select** button to identify and **Remove** clusters corresponding to small artifacts
 3. Eliminate incorrectly segmented voxels using manual selection (press **r** key) and deletion (press **del** key)
-4. Select the central IAV VLP in the object browser and use **Thin** with the *outer* option to extract the outer segmentation layer
+4. Select the central IAV VLP in the object browser and use the **Thin** button from the **Segmentation** tab with the *outer* option to extract the outer segmentation layer

 .. raw:: html